-For the convenience of a few selfish individuals who won't take a Jitney or ride the Long Island Railroad for a short journey to the Hamptons, the plight of thousands of noise-affected families continues unabated, despite years of residents' pleas for help from elected officials on the Island and in Albany.
+The FAA-sanctioned torture of thousands of families, for the convenience of a few selfish individuals, who won't take a Jitney or ride the Long Island Railroad for a short journey to the Hamptons, continues unabated despite years of residents' complaints to elected officials island-wide.

-The Town of East Hampton must do the right thing and protect LI communities from the impacts of their polluting airport operations.
+The Town of East Hampton must do the right thing.

-It is unconscionable that the Town of East Hampton takes no responsibility for the widespread impact its toxic airport operations inflict upon thousands of people who live nowhere near its airport, and who disproportionately bear the brunt of KHTO's noise and pollution.
+It is unconscionable that the Town of East Hampton takes no responsibility for the widespread impact its toxic airport operations inflict upon thousands who live nowhere near its airport and yet bear the brunt of the airport's noise and pollution.